Alonely0/Lariv/README.md

 # Performance

 Very performant, as far as I am aware of.
 If you have a suggestion for improving performance; I pray you to open a PR please.
-It is significantly faster than DashMap (see below), but as a sidenote, Lariv is a vector and DashMap is a hashmap, so it's not an apples-to-apples comparison.
+It is significantly faster than DashMap (see below), but as a side-note, Lariv is a vector and DashMap is a hashmap, so it's not an apples-to-apples comparison.
 Here DashMap is just the score to beat since it is a data structure which can be used in the same places as Lariv, and it is also the de facto multithreaded hashmap in Rust.

 ## Comparison with DashMap, 30000 operations per sample